Don Bacigalupi: Career

 In August 2009, the Crystal Bridges Museum of American Art named Bacigalupi as director, two years prior to its opening in November 2011.
 John Wilmerding said of the appointment, “It’s an opportunity for it [the museum] to be perceived not as a curiosity in the hinterlands, but as a major American art museum.”
 At the time of his appointment, Virginia Germann, director of museum relations at Crystal Bridges, said Bacigalupi "has several skills that will enable him to oversee completion of a new, unusual building, to build a team, and interact with both the Bentonville community and his peers around the world.
 While at Crystal Bridges.
-Bacigalupi curated the exhiibition State of the Art: Discovering American Art Now, which presented work by around 100 contemporary American artists.
+Bacigalupi curated the exhibition State of the Art: Discovering American Art Now, which presented work by around 100 contemporary American artists.
+In August of 2014, Bacigalupi gave a TEDx talk describing the process of putting the exhibition together.

 When Bacigalupi left Crystal Bridges, founder and board chair Alice Walton said of him "“Don’s achievements at Crystal Bridges have been numerous, and many of our successes are attributable to his guidance leading up to the opening of the museum and continuing into our highly successful next three years.
 He came on board when the museum was in its early stages, guiding our direction through the building phase and helping to shape the development and exhibition of our art collection."

 In November, 2014, Bacigalupi was named founding president of the Lucas Museum of Narrative Art.
 Worth magazine wrote "Don Bacigalupi is arguably America’s most innovative museum director, and he’s become a trusted partner to some of the nation’s wealthiest individuals when they want to create public art institutions."
 Worth described Bacigalupi as "a carefully-dressed academic who naturally speaks in paragraphs, [and] has become adept at working with exacting collectors and benefactors."
 In 2018, during Bacigalupi's tenure, the museum acquired Shuffleton’s Barbershop by Norman Rockwell.
 Bacigaluci said of the acquisition "This will be one of the anchor works of our museum, which we’re delighted to share with the public."
 In February 2019, the museum announced that Bacigalupi would step down as president, continuing in the role of special adviser.
 George Lucas said of Bacigalupi "Don was essential in helping to formalize our vision and in laying the important groundwork that has brought us to this point.
 We would not have been able to break ground in Los Angeles without him."

+In December of 2023, TV producer Dick Wolf gave more than 200 works to the Metropolitan Museum in New York.
+The gift included works by Van Gogh, Bronzino, Botticelli, and Artemisia Gentileschi.
+Bacigalupi was described by The Art Newspaper as the art advisor who helped Wolf to assemble the collection.